ubach-ef/ef-fs-station-code/README.md

 # ef-fs-station-code
 This is the Effelsberg Field System station code

+Works now on 64 bit system

 **To-do:**\
-Works on 32 bit systems, but not on 64 bit yet